-Seasonal Overflow ShelterOur Seasonal Overflow Shelter helps Washington County meet the increased need for shelter during the winter months.
+Seasonal Warming ShelterGood Samaritan Haven operates two Seasonal Warming Shelters to help Washington County meet the increased need for shelter during the winter months.

-The Overflow Shelter is funded by the Vermont Office of Economic Opportunity’s Housing Opportunity Porgram Grant (HOP).
-It is an innovative “community-based alternative” to General Assistance motel vouchers.
-Reliance on motels as emergency housing is extremely costly for the state – Vermont spent $4.3 million in FY15 on GA motel vouchers.
+Good Samaritan Haven’s Seasonal Warming Shelters are funded by the Vermont Office of Economic Opportunity’s Housing Opportunity Program Grant (HOP).
+They are an innovative “community-based alternative” to General Assistance motel vouchers.
+Reliance on motels as emergency housing has been extremely costly for the state – Vermont spent $4.3 million in FY15 on GA motel vouchers.
 More importantly, while motels provide a temporary roof overhead, they are not good public policy for reducing homelessness.
+Read more here.